What Happens to My Co-share Payments?

 - Termination grace period If your coverage is terminated, there is a one week grace period that follows.
 If you pay your entire outstanding balance and/or return to work during this grace period, your coverage will be reinstated.
 If you do not pay your entire outstanding balance, or if you do not return to work during the grace period, your health coverage termination will be irrevocable, and you will not be eligible to re-enroll until you return to work.
 At that time, you will have a 31-day status change window within which to re-enroll.

 - Re-enrollment Re-enrollment does not occur automatically.
-To re-enroll, you must complete and submit the Health Coverage Enrollment/Status Change Form to your HR office.
+To re-enroll, please contact OEB for guidance.
 If you fail to re-enroll during your 31-day status change window, you must wait until the next open enrollment period to re-enroll.
 You must address any outstanding co-share balance with your HR office before your re-enrollment is processed.

 How Should I Pay My Co-shares?